shenghanlin/shenghanlin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://cig.ustc.edu.cn'>Affiliations :University of Science and Technology of China </a>.
-Address.
+Address: No.96, JinZhai Road Baohe District, Hefei, Anhui, 230026, P.R.China.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right